Rulson/woo-commerce-flutter-app/README.md

 - Flutter SDK (3.0 or higher)
 - Dart SDK (3.0 or higher)
 - Android Studio / VS Code
+- For Android development: Android SDK and emulator/device
+- For iOS development: Xcode (macOS only) and iOS simulator/device
 - WooCommerce store with REST API access

 ### Installation